daniel-neyla/3-column-preview-card-component/README.md

 ![](./design/desktop-design.jpg)

-This is not actually a screenshot of the componend i build but a picture of the design that imitated
+This is not actually a screenshot of the component I build, but a picture of the design that I imitated (to see the component that I made click on the link below)

 ### Links